TGA and PBAC Parallel Process and Requirements

 - The PBAC will generally not be able to make a positive recommendation in the absence of a positive TGA delegate’s overview because the information it contains is informative to the PBAC’s consideration.
 Submission of the delegate’s overview later than one week prior to the PBAC meeting may result in the PBAC deferring its decision on the item pending review of the delegate’s overview.

-- The sponsor will be notified of the PBAC outcome verbally, and provided with minutes of the PBAC consideration as per the standard process and time frames.
+- The sponsor will be notified of the PBAC outcome by email, and provided with minutes of the PBAC consideration as per the standard process and time frames.

 - The publication of PBAC outcomes for submissions made under the parallel process arrangements will occur according to the following process: